vuepress/docs/docs/reference/client-api.md

 <NpmBadge package="@vuepress/client" />

-Client API is provided by [@vuepress/client](https://www.npmjs.com/package/@vuepress/client) package, which is used for developing client files.
+Client API is provided by [@vuepress/client](https://www.npmjs.com/package/@vuepress/client) package, which is also available as `vuepress/client`.

 ## Composition API